ece362-purdue/proton-labs/lab1-gpio/README.md

 ## General Purpose Input/Output (GPIO)

-Your microcontroller ~~can be~~ is considered a fully functioning computer, much unlike the machine you happen to be reading this on.
-A key difference is how your microcontroller interacts with the outside world.
+Your microcontroller ~~can be~~ is considered a fully functioning computer, not unlike the machine you happen to be reading this on.
+A key difference between a microcontroller and this computer, however, is how your microcontroller interacts with the outside world.
 Your laptop has a keyboard, mouse, and screen that allow you to interact with it.
 Your microcontroller, however, has **GPIO pins** that allow it to interact with the outside world.

 In this experiment, you will learn how to connect and configure simple input devices (push buttons and keypad) and output devices (LEDs) to your Proton development board's GPIO pins.